Kick start your career with the Australian Government with the Indigenous Australian Government Development Program (IAGDP).

-- Department of Foreign Affairs and Trade (DFAT)
+- Department of Foreign Affairs and Trade

-- Department of Health
+- Department of Home Affairs

-- Department of Infrastructure and Regional Development
+- Department of Infrastructure.
+Transport, Regional Development and Communications

-- Department of the Prime Minister and Cabinet (PM&C)
+- Department of Prime Minister and Cabinet

 - National Disability Insurance Agency

-- The Attorney General’s Department
+- The Treasury

-What sort of work will I be doing?
+What work will I be doing?

-The type of work you do will vary according to the agency you are working in, but your work could involve answering enquiries from the public, records management, data entry, human resources management, communications, project management, contract management, procurement, and other general administrative, clerical, operational or systems support.
+Your work could involve answering enquiries from the public, records management, data entry, human resources management, communications, project management, contract management, procurement, and other general administrative, clerical, operational or systems support.